-The Solano County Water Agency (SCWA) is offering landscape assistance to Disabled Persons and Low-Income Seniors that are resident homeowners in Solano County through the SCWA Low Water Use Landscape Assistance Program (Program) as outlined in these Program Terms and Conditions (Terms & Conditions).
+The Solano County Water Agency (SCWA) is offering landscape assistance to Disabled Persons and Low-Income Seniors that are resident homeowners in Solano County through the SCWA Low Water Use Landscape Assistance Program (Program) as outlined in these Program Terms and Conditions (Landscape Assistance Program Application and Terms & Conditions).

 Applicants in this Program may qualify to have their existing lawn/sod replaced with a custom designed low water use landscape under the Terms and Conditions.
 This Program offers an initial site inspection, landscape design, lawn/sod removal, irrigation conversion to low water use, new landscape installation, and limited maintenance as determined by SCWA and so long as funding for the Program is available.
 All Program participants must be eligible and approved by SCWA (Participants) and are required to comply with the Terms and Conditions and SCWA’s current Water Efficient Landscape Rebate Program Terms and Conditions.